Airship Security Measures

-Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Airship shall maintain appropriate technical and organizational measures for the Service to ensure a level of security appropriate to that risk, including, the measures described in this Appendix (the “Security Measures“).
+Airship shall maintain appropriate technical and organizational measures for the Service to ensure a level of security appropriate to that risk, including, the measures described in this document (the “Security Measures“).
 Airship may update or modify the Security Measures from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Service.

-“Airship” means Urban Airship, Inc. d/b/a Airship, and its operating divisions, subsidiaries, affiliates and branches.
+“Airship” means Airship Group, Inc. and its operating divisions, subsidiaries, affiliates and branches.

-“Customer Data” means electronic data and content processed by Airship via the Service, or provided to Airship by Customer (or at its direction) via the Service.
+“Customer Data” means electronic data and content processed by Airship via the Service, or provided to Airship by or for Customer via the Service.

-Airship will maintain an information security program (including the adoption and enforcement of internal policies and procedures), designed to (a) satisfy these Security Measures, (b) identify reasonably foreseeable and internal security risks and unauthorized access to the Service, and (c) minimize security risks, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
+Airship maintains an information security program that includes the adoption and enforcement of internal policies and procedures and designed to (a) satisfy these Security Measures, (b) identify reasonably foreseeable security risks and unauthorized access to the Service, and (c) minimize security risks, taking into account the state of the art, the costs of implementation, the nature, scope, context and purposes of processing, and the risk of varying likelihood and severity for the rights and freedoms of natural persons.
 A Third Party Auditor assesses the Airship Service (which includes mobile app, email, API, and SMS solutions, and Apptimize) annually for compliance with the SOC 2 Type II availability, confidentiality, and security trust principles.
 The Third Party Auditor issues a SOC2 Report, which is available to the Customer upon request under signed NDA.
 The Airship SOC2 Report includes the cloud provider subprocessors used by Airship, but not the other subprocessors.

 - Leading Cloud Data Centers.
 Airship uses Cloud Platform (Google Cloud) or for certain Airship customers, depending on location or the Airship services subscribed to, Amazon Web Services (AWS), to provide infrastructure services to host and operate the Service.
-By using Google Cloud’s Trusted Infrastructure or AWS’s Security, Identity, and Compliance Service, Airship is able to take advantage of their sophisticated security environment.
+By using Google Cloud’s Trusted Infrastructure or AWS’s Security, Identity, and Compliance Service, Airship is able to take advantage of their sophisticated security environments.

 (b) Logical and Data Access Controls.

-- Infrastructure Security Personnel.
-Airship’s infrastructure security personnel are responsible for the ongoing monitoring of Airship’s security infrastructure, the review of the Service, and security incident response.
+Infrastructure Security Personnel.
+Airship’s dedicated infrastructure security team is responsible for the ongoing monitoring of Airship’s security infrastructure, review of the Service, and security incident response.

 - Internal Data Access Processes and Policies.
-Airship’s internal data access processes and policies are designed to prevent unauthorized persons and/or systems from gaining access to systems used to process data on the Service.
+Airship’s internal data access processes and policies are designed to prevent unauthorized persons and/or systems from gaining access to systems used to process data in the Service.

-Airship designs its systems for the Service to (i) only allow authorized persons to access data they are authorized to access; and (ii) ensure that data cannot be read, copied, altered or removed without authorization during processing, use and after recording.

 - Access Management.
-Airship employs a centralized access management system to control personnel access to production servers for the Service, and only provides access to a limited number of authorized personnel.
+Airship employs a centralized access management system to control personnel access to production servers for the Service to a limited number of authorized personnel.
 Central network-based authentication systems are designed to provide Airship with secure and flexible access mechanisms.
 These mechanisms are designed to grant only approved access rights to site hosts, logs, data and configuration information for the Service.
-Airship requires the use of unique user IDs, strong passwords, two factor authentication and access lists to minimize the potential for unauthorized account use.
-The granting or modification of access rights is based on: the authorized personnel’s job responsibilities; job duty requirements necessary to perform authorized tasks based on least privilege; and a need to know basis.
-The granting or modification of access rights must also be in accordance with Airship’s internal data access policies and training.
+Airship requires the use of unique user IDs, strong passwords, two factor authentication and access lists for Airship personnel to access the Service.
+Airship personnel are granted access rights to the Service based on: (i) the authorized personnel’s job responsibilities; (ii) job duty requirements necessary to perform authorized tasks based on least privilege; and (iii) a need to know basis.
+The granting or modification of access rights must be performed in accordance with Airship’s internal data access policies and training.
 Approvals are managed by workflow tools that maintain audit records of all changes.
-Access to systems is logged to create an audit trail for accountability.
-Where passwords are employed for authentication (e.g., login to workstations), password policies that follow at least industry standard practices are implemented.
-These standards include multi-factor authentication, restrictions on password reuse and sufficient password strength.
+Log-ins to the Service are logged into the Security Information and Event Management system (SIEM).

 - Access Controls.
-Security events for the Service, including login failures, use of privileged accounts, changes to access models or file permissions, modification to installed software or operating systems, changes to user permissions or privileges are logged on the relevant systems.
-Logs are generated through monitoring and alerting systems, and are held from 30 days to 1 year depending on the system generating the logs.
+Security events for the Service, including login failures, use of privileged accounts, changes to access models or file permissions, modifications to installed software or operating systems, changes to user permissions or privileges are logged on the relevant systems.
+Logs are generated through monitoring and alerting systems, and are held from 30 days to 1 year, depending on the system.

 (a) Data Transmission.
 Airship makes HTTPS encryption (also referred to as TLS connection) available for data in transit to or from the Service.
 Clear text HTTP connections to the Service are disabled by default.

 (b) Intrusion Detection.
 Intrusion detection is intended to provide insight into ongoing attack activities and provide adequate information to respond to incidents.
-Airship intrusion detection involves:
+The intrusion detection measures used by Airship involve:

 - controlling the size and make-up of Airship’s attack surface through preventative measures;